docker/docs/engine/swarm/admin_guide.md

 ## Configure the manager to advertise on a static IP address

-When initiating a swarm, you have to specify the `--advertise-addr` flag to advertise your address to other manager nodes in the swarm.
+When initiating a swarm, you must specify the `--advertise-addr` flag to advertise your address to other manager nodes in the swarm.
 For more information, see [Run Docker Engine in swarm mode](/engine/swarm/swarm-mode.md#configure-the-advertise-address).
 Because manager nodes are meant to be a stable component of the infrastructure, you should use a *fixed